Livia-Santos/viewloaderSandbox/userGuide.md

 }
 ```

 Now we need to setup the component.
-We are using the domready library to guarantee everything will be in place
+We are using the domready library to guarantee everything will be in place.

 ```JavaScript
 // index.js